Throughout this post, I will be using Ruby for code examples, but these same examples could apply to various languages.

 In the example below, I've constructed a class that demonstrates some of the key aspects of encapsulation.
 Notice a few things here:

-• Protecting methods: the class only exposes 3 public methods.
+public method - Protecting methods: the class only exposes 3 public methods.
 All validation of the bank balance is done via private methods only available within the class.

 class Account